Coder-Overflow/IsThisTextOffensive/README.md

 - jquery

 ## How to run
-Make sure u have tensorflow and flask installed.
+Make sure u have tensorflow, tensorflow_hub and flask installed.
 Then use
 ```
 python app.py
 ```